Crunchie: Manufacture

 During manufacture, the honeycomb toffee is produced in large slabs, and is cut up using a highly focused jet of oil, though in Canada rotary saws are used.
 The use of a blade would lead to fragmentation, while water would dissolve the honeycomb.
 Oil prevents both of these happening, and produces uniform sharp-edged portions.
 The honeycomb toffee is then covered with chocolate, cooled, and packaged.

-Until September 2010 Crunchie was produced in England at the Somerdale Factory plant in Keynsham; however, production then transferred to Cadbury's new plant in Skarbimierz, Poland.
+Until September 2010 Crunchie was produced in England at the Somerdale Factory plant in Keynsham; however, production then transferred to Cadbury's new plant in Skarbimierz-Osiedle, Poland.

+In 2025, Mondelēz International teamed up with Tesco to trial new Cadbury Crunchie multipack packaging that, it claims, will reduce the outer plastic by 60% per pack.
+The new packaging will be implemented on approximately 1.8 million Cadbury Crunchie four-bar multipacks sold in Tesco stores until early 2026.

 Size

 The Crunchie is sold in several sizes, ranging from "snack size" - a small rectangle - to "king size".
 The most common portion is a single-serve bar, about 1 inch wide by about 7 inches long, and about 3/4 inch deep (2.5 cm × 18 cm × 2 cm).